srijan-paul/KenKenSolver/README.md

 Afterwards, proceeds to find a solution to the puzzle,using the depth-first search algorithm.
 Prints board if a solution was found.

-So far it has been tested on boards upto 6x6 .
+So far it has been tested on boards upto 9x9 and produces results in less than a second ?

 example :